- Godzilla vs Destroyah

 An original idea for this movie had Godzilla fighting the original 1954 Godzilla in ghost form.
 The project, “Godzilla VS Ghost Godzilla”, was scrapped because the producers thought Godzilla didn’t need to fight a clone version of himself for three movies in a row, following Godzilla vs. Mechagodzilla(1993) and Godzilla vs. Space Godzilla (1994).

-The artwork on the poster is by Noriyoshi Ohrai who is something of an enigma, even in his native Japan.
+The artwork on the poster is by the late Noriyoshi Ohrai who was something of an enigma, even in his native Japan.
 Ohrai painted a poster for each of the Heisei era of Godzilla films, which were always accompanied by a photographic-style poster.
 He’s responsible for a number of Star Wars posters, including this lovely 1982 B2 to celebrate the release of the Japanese dubbed version of the original film and the brilliant design for The Empire Strikes Back.

 The other Ohrai posters I’ve added to the site so far can be seen by clicking here.